The AME3 Rules

 The Owner is the leadership function responsible for the success of the Arena Product in alignment with the enterprise Ambition.
 They hold authority over Arena Backlog ordering and capacity decisions.
 The Owner collaborates with System Leads while maintaining distinct accountability.

-- The Owner lead to the success of the Arena Product, in line with the Ambition.
+- The Owner leads to the success of the Arena Product, in line with the Ambition.

 - The Owner determines how the Arena Backlog is ordered.